dotnet/docs-maui/docs/user-interface/pages/tabbedpage.md

 :::image type="content" source="media/tabbedpage/pages.png" alt-text=".NET MAUI TabbedPage." border="false":::

-The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.TabbedPage> maintains a collection of children of type `Page`, only one of which is fully visible at a time.
+The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.TabbedPage> maintains a collection of children of type <xref:Microsoft.Maui.Controls.Page>, only one of which is fully visible at a time.
 Each child is identified by a series of tabs across the top or bottom of the page.
 Typically, each child will be a <xref:Microsoft.Maui.Controls.ContentPage> and when its tab is selected the page content is displayed.

 <xref:Microsoft.Maui.Controls.TabbedPage> defines the following properties: